FrederickMappin/CADD_Pocket_Prediction_Pipeline/README.md

 ## Usage

-nf-Pocket Prediction has four different mode that difer based on input type , protein model, and pocket predictor.
+nf-Pocket Prediction has four different modes that differ based on input type , protein model, and pocket predictor.

 ```
 # Run P2Rank Predictor on a Directory of PDB files